Davphla/gno-tutorial/0-initialisation/README.md

 ## What is Gno ?
 - Layer 1 Blockchain
-- Go in interpreted and Deterministic
+- Go in interpreted
 - Deployed codes are public and readable
 - Realms (Smart Contract) and Package (Library)
-- Currency -> GnoT
+- Currency : GnoT

 ---